Caution

 Working and driving

-Even at lower doses, GHB and GBL are drugs that can affect your day-to-day activities.
-The effects of GHB and GBL usually last up to 4 hours, after which you may start to experience a comedown period.
+Even at lower doses, GHB, GBL and 1,4-BD are drugs that can affect your day-to-day activities.
+The effects usually last up to 4 hours, after which you may start to experience a comedown period.
 The effects may last for a much longer period if you use GHB or GBL regularly, mix it with other drugs or take very large doses.

-GHB and GBL can cause dizziness, extreme sleepiness, bad decision making and confusion, and people can appear ‘out of it’.
+GHB, GBL and 1,4-BD can cause dizziness, extreme sleepiness, impaired judgement, and confusion, and people can appear ‘out of it’.
 Because of this, it is unsafe to drive, operate machinery or do things that need concentration or motor coordination.
 These drugs can cause euphoria, increased sexual arousal, forgetfulness, slurred speech and risk taking, which can make interacting with others difficult.
 It may also mean you do or say things or act in ways that are out of character.

 If you take GHB/GBL, will it show up on a drug test?